Certora/Documentation/docs/confluence/advanced/grounding.md

 Note that this works for assumes, as well as asserts, axioms, invariants, and anywhere else quantifiers are used.
 You can also use exists quantifiers.

-There are examples where this changes a timeout to 3 seconds, cases where it didn’t really change the running time, and a rare case where it performed much worse than standard quantification.
+There are examples where this changes a timeout to 3 seconds, cases where it didn't really change the running time, and a rare case where it performed much worse than standard quantification.
 However, in general, this should work much better in terms of running time.

 ## Limitations